h-kok/MinesweeperProject/README.md

 -   Refactored Grid class to store bombLocations as a variable, instead of a parameter in most functions.
 -   Attempted to complete error handling for input mismatchs when asking for user input for grid dimensions and coordinates, however still ongoing.
 See known issues.
 -   Updated README.

+### 14/05/23

+-   Change Bomb to Bombs class to better reflect Bombs object.

 ---